| Duration: | 9 Day(s) - 8 Night(s) |

 The megalithic circles of Senegambia are stone circles of historical age made of volcanic rocks or lateritic concretions fairly easy to work.

-Some of the earliest civilizations started from this area.
+Some of the earliest civilizations started in this area.

 Back to Kaolack for overnight

-Let us embark on a pick up for 3hours Safari, through a forest of baobab and acacias trees.
-We will meet mostly herbivorous wild animals like buffalos, antelopes, impalas gazelles, elans, kudu, giraffes, monkeys, zebras…
+Let us embark on a pick up for 3hours Safari, through a forest of baobab and acacia trees.
+We will meet mostly herbivorous wild animals like buffalo, antelopes, impalas, gazelles, elans, kudu, giraffes, monkeys, zebras…

 We will start this day with a city tour of Dakar and its vicinity.

-Land of martyr and suffering, Goree was an important slaves transit center before their deportation in the Americas
+Land of martyr and suffering, Goree was an important slave transit center before their deportation to the Americas

 Ruled in succession by the Portuguese, Dutch, English, and French, its architecture is characterized by the contrast between the grim slave-quarters and the elegant houses of the slave traders.

-Breakfast on Goree and sail to Dakar for sightseeing, you may also go shopping before being transferred at the airport for your return flight.
+Breakfast on Goree and sail to Dakar for sightseeing, you may also go shopping before being transferred to the airport for your return flight.